I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

 Dom’s cousin, Adrian is the owner of Revolution Granite & Marble.
 We always knew we wanted to install stone in the kitchen however when we built, we weren’t allowed to use alternative suppliers so we had to pick a standard bench top from the builders range because they were charging astronomically for stone.

-We figured that now is a good time as ever to upgrade our bench tops so Adrian came round one night for dinner and gave us some options.
+It seemed like a good to upgrade our bench tops so Adrian came round one night for dinner and gave us some options.
 We went with a Smart stone – Statuario Venato which gave us the crisp white and grey veins I have always loved.

 Since we previously had light bench tops, I didn’t think it would make that much of a difference but when it was installed – boy!
 The photos do it no justice.
 Every single person who has since seen it in person, has made numerous compliments about how much classier and more majestic it looks.